Guide

 In the synced Google Sheet, the response data appeared in the same general tabular structure as the CSV export.
 The difference is that this sheet is not just a snapshot.
 It becomes the continuing destination for new responses.

 That makes the Sheets path more useful when the form stays active and the team wants a shared operational view.
 Instead of re-exporting every time, you can simply open the spreadsheet and keep working from there.
+If you need to confirm whether the connection is still active later, use the guide to check the current status in chat and in the dashboard.

 In the example screenshots, the dashboard also showed that Google Sheets was connected.
 That is useful because the setup starts in chat, but the connection state can still be checked visually afterward.